Contributed by Maine Historical Society

 Purchase a reproduction of this item on VintageMaineImages.com.

-A group of African-American soldiers who were stationed in North Yarmouth during World War II pose in a truck in front of the box cars where they lived at Route 9 and North Road.
+A group of African American soldiers who were stationed in North Yarmouth during World War II posed in a truck in front of the box cars where they lived at Route 9 and North Road.

 The soldiers were guarding a Grand Trunk Railroad bridge in Dunn's Corner, North Yarmouth, to preserve access to Canada by rail in case the ports were bombed.

-Soldiers are, from left, Sgt.
+Soldiers are, from left, Pvt.
+Harding Moore of North Carolina (obscured by steering wheel), Sgt.
 McArthur Stafford of New York, Pvt.
-Harding Moore of North Carolina, Pvt.
-Howard Stringfellow of Alabama, Florentino Lopez of New York, Henry G. Roberts of New York, Robert A. Stephens of New York, and Charles E. Rountree of Baltimore.
+Howard Stringfellow of Louisiana, Pvt.
+Florentino Lopez of New York, Henry G. Roberts of New York, Robert A. Stephens of New York, and Charles E. Rountree of Baltimore.

 The photo was taken in July 1942.